carineang/tp/docs/UserGuide.md

 Examples:
 * `undo` undoes the last command.
-* `pin 4` followed by `undo` undoes the pin on the 4th person from the top in the address book.
+* `pin 4` followed by `undo` undoes the pin on the 4th client contact from the top in the address book.

 ### Redoing a command : `redo`